Ipsum/network/lab3/ReadMe.txt

     - enter the port of the server eq: 4422 or 9999
     - enter the file name: sample.jpg
     - press send file to send a file of the entered name in the same directory as the script
+    - Option 1 is default (no intentional corruption)
+    - Option 2 can be selected to intentionally corrupt data in ACK on the sender side
+    - Option 3 can be selected to intentionally corrupt data in the packet on the receiver side
     - press get file to get the entered file from the server